Bartmr/be-in-public/career/opportunities/engaging-opportunities/cv.md

 📖 experience giving workshops and coaching newcomers into tech

-💼 B2B Contractor / Freelancer

-🕒 Timezone: GMT+0 Lisbon
+💼 B2B Contractor, in order to legally work for companies outside Portugal

+### Top skills

+- Full-stack Development
+  - Languages: Python, Typescript, Javascript
+  - Backend: Node.JS, NestJS
+  - Frontend: React.js, Next.js
+  - Databases: PostgreSQL
+  - Infrastructure: Linux, Docker
+- Mobile Development: React Native, Android, iOS
+- AI Development: ChatGPT, GPT-3, Langchain, Jupyter
+- No-code and 3rd party providers: Supabase, Firebase, n8n.io, Adalo, Retool

+### Past Industries

+PropTech, Healthcare, Telco, AI, User Research, Market Validation, Customer Satisfaction, Fashion

 ### What I'm looking for

-- Ownership of a project
+- Ownership of a project or feature
 - Be able to take on a complex feature from engineering and make it simpler, so it can offer more value for half the development time
 - Improve my productivity, develop new apps and features at a faster pace
+  -  The world keeps changing, but the ability to build will always be of value
 - Connection to the business side, in order to be able to discuss trade-offs and offer the best value for the least amount of development time

-## Industries

-PropTech, Healthcare, Telco, AI, User Research, Market Validation, Customer satisfaction, Fashion

 ## Experience

 ### Independent

-> September 2021 - Present | After-hours
+> Sep 2021 - Present | After-hours

 #### Roles